Psychology 2080 - Abnormal Psychology » Fall 2021 » Quiz 5

 Dr. Nguyen looks for a biological cause of an erectile disorder.
 What type of problem would she MOST productively look for?

-a vascular problem
+A. a reproductive problem

-a reproductive problem
+B. a neurological problem

-a renal problem
+C. a vascular problem

-a neurological problem
+D. a renal problem

 Question #6